GovTechSG/govt-review-frontend/README.md

 1. Test run

-	In the project root directory of the backend..
+	In the project root directory of the [**backend**](https://github.com/GovTechSG/product-review-platform)..
 (View https://github.com/GovTechSG/product-review-platform if not set up yet)

 	- Test if the project is setup properly: